Readify/madskillz/DataAndAnalytics.md

 - I am helping steer the public and private conversations within Readify towards positive and productive outcomes.
 - I represent the interest of the teams in my state to rest of Readify.
 - I am involved in some kind of initiative at the national level in Readify.
+- I am assisting in building the Data and Analytics team, doing things like helping with hiring, setting up our processes, assisting with induction or mentoring others.

 ## Principal Consultant
 > I epitomise and embody Readify and our Discover, Master, Influence mantra.
 I have a wealth of experience and readily share it with Readify teams and our customers.